quozd/awesome-dotnet/README.md

 * [MathNet](http://www.mathdotnet.com/) - Math.NET is an opensource initiative to build and maintain toolkits covering fundamental mathematics, targetting advanced but also every day needs of .Net developers

+## Media

+* [TagLib#](https://github.com/mono/taglib-sharp) - TagLib# (aka taglib-sharp) is a library for reading and writing metadata in media files, including video, audio, and photo formats

 ## Metrics

 * [C# StatsD Client](https://github.com/goncalopereira/statsd-csharp-client) - C# client for Etsy's StatsD